NeurosnapInc/neurosnap/README.md

 **Description:**

-Find the largest common substructure (LCS) between aset of conformers and aligns all conformers to the LCS.Raises an exception if no LCS detected.
+Find the largest common substructure (LCS) between a set of conformers and aligns all conformers to the LCS.
+Raises an exception if no LCS detected.

 **Parameters:**